 WhatsApp Channel

-Connect WhatsApp Business to your agent — Meta setup guide, features, message limits, and troubleshooting.
+Connect WhatsApp Business to your agent — Meta setup guide, features, outbound template messaging, and troubleshooting.

 Tip: Your agent handles WhatsApp messages exactly like dashboard chat — same tools, same skills, same context.